idineshkrishnan/phonecodes4j/README.md

 # Introdction

-The phonecode4j is a simple library to get phone codes for given countries code.
+The phonecode4j is a simple library to get phone codes for given countries code or vise versa and this is developed and being maintained by [Dinesh Krishnan](http://www.dineshkrish.com/).

 ## Latest artifact: